-Over the last week, tens of thousands of people have taken to the streets in Poland to protest changes to abortion laws in the country.
-They’ve blocked roads, disrupted church services, and organised strikes to challenge a ruling passed on Oct.
-22 that deemed abortions in cases of foetal defects to be unconstitutional.
-Prior to this, Poland's abortion laws were already very restricted compared to the rest of Europe and the Council of Europe's Commissioner for Human Rights Dunja Mijatovic has written on Twitter, “Removing the basis for almost all legal abortions in Poland amounts to a ban and violates human rights.”
+In October 2020, Poland passed a law that deemed abortions in cases of foetal defects to be unconstitutional.
+Despite having to delay its implementation due to tens of thousands of people protesting against the law change, the new restriction officially went into effect on Jan.
+27. Prior to this, Poland’s abortion laws were already very restricted compared to the rest of Europe and the Council of Europe’s Commissioner for Human Rights Dunja Mijatovic has written on Twitter, “Removing the basis for almost all legal abortions in Poland amounts to a ban and violates on human rights.”

 Find out more about the ruling, the protests, and what you can do to help below.